 Who else can help me?

-There are health professionals who can help you manage gestational diabetes (including specialist doctors, diabetes educators and dietitians).
-They can work with you to help keep your blood glucose levels within your target range.
+Managing gestational diabetes is a team effort, involving you, your partner, your family, and health professionals.
+These include specialist doctors, diabetes educators and dietitians.
+They can work with you to help keep your blood glucose levels within the target range.
 This will provide the best outcome for both you and your baby.

-You can also speak to one of our health professionals for information, advice or to find out what services are available in your area by calling the NDSS Helpline on 1800 637 700.
+You can also call the NDSS Helpline on 1800 637 700 to speak to one of our health professionals for information, advice or to find out what services are available in your area

 National Gestational Diabetes Register